arcus/education_modules/demystifying_containers/demystifying_containers.md

 Essentially, a **container** is a lightweight, portable bundle that contains some code along with the necessary packages, files, and other dependencies that are required to run the code.
 It can seem like most of the information out there suggests that containers are exclusively used by software developers, but that's not true-- anyone working with code may run into situations in which containerizing that code would be beneficial.

 So why should you consider "containerizing" your code?
 The real power of developing code in a container is that you can control the environment in which that code will run.
-Have you ever had the problem where a script or application runs on your own computer, but when a coworker tries to run it, it doesn't work?
+Have you ever had the problem where a script or application runs on your own computer, but when a coworker tries to run it on their machine, it doesn't work?
 This could be due to different language or package versions, or even completely different operating systems!
 This problem can largely be avoided by working in a container.

 Here are a few possible scenarios: